 Insurance broker: job description

-There are in excess of 800 insurance companies that operate within the UK.
+There are in excess of 2,000 insurance brokerages registered in the UK.

 Responsibilities of the job vary according to the size and type of employer: smaller companies offer less opportunity for specialisation than larger firms.
+You could work in retail insurance, providing general cover in areas such as property, travel, motor and pet insurance, or in commercial insurance, dealing with more complex, high value areas such as marine, aviation and oil and gas.
 Typical duties include:

 - building and maintaining business relationships with clients